cmod/craigstarter/README.md

 ----

-Metafields can be easily edited without a plugin using the following url structure:
+Shopify sneakily provides a way to easily edit metafields without a plugin using the following url structure:

 #### For products: